Rockford Rewards Failure in Response to Stimulus Fund Scandal

 Note: The Rockford Register Star removed the concluding paragraph upon publication – I have included it here for your benefit.

-Posted on September 22, 2013, in Columns and tagged Audit, City of Rockford, Community Services Director, CSBG-R, George Davis, Human Services Department, Inspector General, James Ryan, Jennifer Jaeger, Rockford, Rockford Register Star, Sheri Fulcher, Stimulus Funds, U.S. Health and Human Services.
+Posted on September 22, 2013, in Musings and tagged Audit, City of Rockford, Community Services Director, CSBG-R, George Davis, Human Services Department, Inspector General, James Ryan, Jennifer Jaeger, Rockford, Rockford Register Star, Sheri Fulcher, Stimulus Funds, U.S. Health and Human Services.
 Bookmark the permalink.
 1 Comment.